cmusatyalab/openscout/README.md

 If you wish to use the Microsoft Face Cognitive Service instead of OpenFace, the docker-compose.yaml file will need to be [modified](https://github.com/cmusatyalab/openscout/blob/7bda45e3ab494042fe3909f8f8620ac844d1ce79/server/docker-compose.yml#L69) to comment out the openface-service and instead use ms-face-service.

+### 6. Tearing down

+Hitting CTRL-C while `docker-compose up` is running will stop the containers.
+However to explicitly destroy them, you can use `docker-compsoe down`.
+This will also destroy the networks, however the training volume (and any images that were added to the training set) will persist until explicitly deleted with `docker volume rm`.
 ## Android Client Installation

 You can download the client from the [Google Play Store](https://play.google.com/store/apps/details?id=edu.cmu.cs.openscout).